 Auto-fill is a browser function that automatically fills in user data on forms and websites.
 It saves details like the name, physical location, and email address of users so they don’t have to type them in whenever they encounter a form.

-To take advantage of this feature all you need to do is ensure your form is well-coded using the best practices.
+To take advantage of this feature, you must ensure your form is well-coded using the best practices.
 You can also test if this function works by trying it out on different browsers and devices.

 Fame Lights, a Thailand-based studio, is a shining example of how to optimize forms using auto-fill.
-By ensuring their form is well coded and compatible with different browsers and devices, they’ve made it super easy and quick to fill out.
+Ensuring their form is well coded and compatible with different browsers and devices makes it easy and quick to fill out.

 10. Use Clear Privacy Policies

 In today’s digital world, online privacy is a huge concern.
-A lot of people are hesitant to part with their details in case their personal information gets misused or shared without their knowledge.
+Many people hesitate to part with their details in case their personal information gets misused or shared without their knowledge.
 And this fear stops many users from engaging with contact forms.

-If you want to boost your conversion rates you need to address this concern head-on by assuring users their data is in safe hands.
+To boost your conversion rates, you must address this concern head-on by assuring users their data is safe.